Updates for 2023 to our ongoing commitment

 4. Driving athlete and ambassador team diversification

 Now it’s time to share the progress we’ve made since our initial pledge in May 2020.
-Below, under each of our four objectives, you can find the actionable steps we’ve made in the last two years.
+Below, under each of our four objectives, you can find the actionable steps we’ve made in the last three years.
 Thank you for trusting us as we continue to develop ideas and plans to create lasting change within our sphere of influence.

 CREATION OF INTERNAL AWARENESS AND UNDERSTANDING